Quantum random access memory with transmon-controlled phonon routing

 A complete QRAM query consists of three steps: routing addresses in, reading data, and routing addresses out.
 The process begins by setting $\opa_0$ as the control qubit at the highest level of the QRAM tree.
 Then, sequentially from $k=1$ to $k=n-1$, we route the address qubit $\opa_k$ through the tree, conditioned on the states of $\opa_0,...,\opa_{k-1}$, setting $\opa_k$ as the control qubit for level $k$.
 Once all address qubits are set, a bus qubit is routed in to retrieve the data.
 Finally, we route the address qubits in a time-reversed process, disentangling the address register from the QRAM.

-The elementary operations of setting and routing addresses required for a QRAM query are implemented as shown in Fig.~\ref{fig2}(b)).
-Once each $\opa_k$ is routed and stored in the ancilla qubit at level $k$, we can swap these with the control qubits at the same level to set the data address.
-To route an address qubit stored in the ancilla at level $k$, the ancilla is swapped with the corresponding control qubit, emitted as a phonon, and, following a second control-ancilla qubit swap, routed by the control qubit and stored in the corresponding left or right ancilla qubit at level $k+1$.
+The elementary operations of setting and routing addresses required for a QRAM query are implemented as shown in Fig.~\ref{fig2}(b).
+Once each address qubit $\opa_k$ is routed and stored in the ancilla qubit at level $k$, we can swap these with the control qubits at the same level to set the data address (Fig.~\ref{fig2}(b)i).
+To route an address qubit stored in the ancilla at level $k$,the address qubit is emitted as a phonon, routed by the control qubit and stored in the corresponding left or right ancilla qubit at level $k+1$(Fig.~\ref{fig2}(b)ii).

-To read classical data (Fig.~\ref{fig2}(b)), the bus qubit is initialized in $\ket{+}$.
+To read classical data (Fig.~\ref{fig2}(b)iii), the bus qubit is initialized in $\ket{+}$.
 After all conditional routing, the bus qubit, now a phonon at level $n-1$, reaches the data qubits that are queried.
 We set the data qubits to $\ket{0}$ or $\ket{1}$ for classical data of 0 or 1, and perform CZ gates between the data qubits and the bus phonon.
 As a result, the bus phonon becomes $\ket{+}$ or $\ket{-}$ carrying the classical bit information.

-To read quantum data (Fig.~\ref{fig2}(b)), the bus qubit is initialized in $\ket{1}$ and routed to the control qubits in the quantum data register.
+To read quantum data (Fig.~\ref{fig2}(b)iv), the bus qubit is initialized in $\ket{1}$ and routed to the control qubits in the quantum data register.
 Depending on whether a data qubit is queried or not, its control qubit will be in either $\ket{1}$ or $\ket{0}$.
 Next, all data qubits are emitted into phonons and routed by the control qubits.
 If the control qubit is in $\ket{1}$, i.e., the data qubit is queried, the data phonon will be routed into the QRAM and retrieved afterward.
 Conversely, if the control qubit is in $\ket{0}$, i.e., the data qubit is not queried, the data phonon will be routed back and restored in the original data qubit.

 \emph{Error detection with dual-rail encodings.}\textemdash Excitation loss due to transmon or phonon decay can be detected with dual-rail encoding~\cite{weiss2024}.
 The logical qubit is encoded in the one-excitation subspace $\{\ket{10},\ket{01}\}$ of two physical qubits, and the error state $\ket{00}$ is outside the logical subspace and thus is detectable.
 In near-term experiments, such an error detection scheme may enable the demonstration of QRAM even in presence of dominant loss errors.